natbusa/cassandra_mock/README.md

   - DELETE
   - USE

+## Educational
+Feel free to use it to teach Python, Cassandra, CQL/SQL, AST parsing, testing driven design (TTD), Object Oriented programming, mocking etc. Great for students, coders, and sql enthusiasts.

 ## Experimental
 This mock is experimental and not really meant to fit any purpose other than understading how cassandra data structures works and how they could be mocked using native python types.
 It's probably a great base for students who want to understand Data structures, python classes, AST parsing, and CQL/SQL syntax.
 Other than that feel free to do with it whatever you want.